pharaox/travelers/README.md

 The current version is compatible with CK3 1.11.

 This mod is compatible with most other mods, except for mods that make similar changes to the travel system, or modify the `travl_on_actions.txt` and `travel_options.txt` vanilla files.
 Unfortunately, the latter includes most total conversion mods.
-If you use such mods, put this mod before them in the load order - you may lose the special treatment of imprisoned rulers as a result, but everything else should work as expected.
+If you use such mods, put this mod before them in the load order - the travel of imprisoned rulers may be affected as a result, but everything else should work as expected.

 This mod is now also compatible with [Prisoners of War](https://steamcommunity.com/workshop/filedetails/?id=2511247871).
 For best experience, use the compatch by @cuomo860, see [Links](#links).
 With PoW, prisoners of war attach to the commander who captured them instead of traveling to the prison on their own.
 Put this mod after PoW in the load order.